Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Future Directions

-In this paper, we study several problems motivated by a firm's hiring pipelines.
-For sequential interviewing, sequential offering and parallel offering we develop LP-based policies that improve the state of the art in both approximation guarantees, adaptivity gaps and costs of batching.
-We also introduce the Simultaneous Offering problem and characterize the performance of practically motivated value-ordered policies.
-We provide numerical experiments that give insights on the factors a firm should take into consideration when deciding which offering procedure to adopt.
+We close the paper by pointing out natural follow-up research questions that arise from our work.
 An interesting open direction is to combine the sequential interviewing problem with the offering problem.
-This can by generalizing the sequential interviewing problem to a setting where candidates are not assured to accept offers, and instead have a probability of accepting which might depend on factors such as their realized value.
-The firm can, at the end of each period, decide to send offers to any candidate that has already been interviewed.
-Another open direction is to combine the simultaneous offering problem with the parallel offering problem, as it is implicitly suggested in \citet{purohit2019hiring}.
-In this setting, the firm could, at each round, send more offers than positions remaining and face the risk to hire over capacity (at a cost).
-One last future direction to be explored is how the firm should behave in the different settings when the problem parameters are inaccurate.
-In particular, acceptance probabilities can result very difficult to estimate, so developing algorithms that are robust to these parameters' misspecification could be of great interest to firms.
+This can {be done} by generalizing the sequential interviewing problem to a setting where candidates are not assured to accept offers and instead have a probability of accepting which might depend on factors such as their realized value.
+The firm can, at the end of each period, decide to send offers to any candidate who has already been interviewed.
+Another open direction is to combine the Simultaneous Offering problem with the Parallel Offering problem, as implicitly suggested in \citet{purohit2019hiring}.
+In this setting, the firm could, at each round, send more offers than positions remaining and face the risk of hiring over capacity (at a cost).
+One last future direction on the modeling side is how the firm should behave when the problem parameters are inaccurate.
+In particular, acceptance probabilities can be very difficult to estimate, so developing algorithms that are robust to these parameters' misspecification could be of great interest to firms.

+On the technical side, we believe the Simultaneous Offering problem introduced is a parsimonious new variant of overbooking.
+Although our focus was to analyze the performance of value-ordered policies, we do not know of any hardness or algorithmic results for finding the best offer set.
+It would be interesting if an optimal or near-optimal (i.e., PTAS) algorithm could be found.